-This sheet is about using azathioprine or 6-mercaptopurine (6-MP) in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about exposure to azathioprine / 6-mercaptopurine (6-MP) in pregnancy and while breastfeeding.
+This information is based on research studies.
+It should not take the place of medical care and advice from your healthcare providers.

 What is azathioprine and 6-MP?

-Azathioprine and 6-MP are medications that decrease the activity of the body’s immune system.
+Azathioprine and 6-MP are medications that lower the body’s immune system.
 These medications are closely related to each other.
 In the body, azathioprine breaks down into 6-MP.
+The brand name of azathioprine is Imuran®.
+The brand name of 6-MP is Purinethol®.

-Azathioprine and 6-MP are used to treat autoimmune conditions like lupus, rheumatoid arthritis, and inflammatory bowel diseases like Crohn’s disease and ulcerative colitis.
-MotherToBaby has facts sheet on lupus https://mothertobaby.org/fact-sheets/lupus-pregnancy/, rheumatoid arthritis https://mothertobaby.org/fact-sheets/rheumatoid-arthritis, and inflammatory bowel disease https://mothertobaby.org/fact-sheets/inflammatory-bowel-disease-pregnancy.
+Azathioprine and 6-MP have been used to treat autoimmune conditions like lupus and rheumatoid arthritis.
+It has also been used to treat inflammatory bowel diseases like Crohn’s disease and ulcerative colitis.
+MotherToBaby has facts sheet on lupus https://mothertobaby.org/fact-sheets/lupus-pregnancy/, rheumatoid arthritis https://mothertobaby.org/fact-sheets/rheumatoid-arthritis/, and inflammatory bowel disease https://mothertobaby.org/fact-sheets/inflammatory-bowel-disease-pregnancy/.

 Azathioprine is also used to help prevent the body from rejecting an organ transplant.
 6-MP is used to treat some cancers.